-Proposal Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
-Vote Required Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
-Broker Discretionary Voting Allowed No Effect of Abstentions and Broker Non-Votes Abstentions and broker non-votes will have no effect on the result of the vote.
+Proposal Vote Required Broker Discretionary Voting Allowed Effect of Abstentions and Broker Non-Votes Proposal 1 - To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified.
+Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
+No Abstentions and broker non-votes will have no effect on the result of the vote.
 Proposal 2 - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share.
-Company Act of 1940, as amended (the "1940 No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
+Investment Company Act of 1940, as amended No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.
 Proposal 3 - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
 Affirmative vote of a majority of the votes cast at the Annual Meeting in person (virtually) or by proxy.
 No Abstentions and broker non-votes will have no effect on the result of the vote.